Write For Us

 - We look for stories with a conversational/campfire style that explore some bigger question, idea or truth through the lens of the outdoors.

-- We look for stories constructed out of events and moments that build toward that shift-in-perspective as opposed to blow-by-blow trip reports.
-Put another way: Why is the moment or detail important, not to you, your mom or your significant other, but to someone who has never met you?
+- No blow-by-blow trip reports.
+Put another way: Why is a moment or detail important, not to you, your mom or your significant other, but to someone who has never met you?
 To getting across what you want to say with the story?

 - Stories should “show not tell.”
 Instead of telling us “the lake was beautiful,” describe the attributes of the lake.

 - We prefer pieces written in the past-tense and in chronological order.
-We have found this reduces the amount of confusion when the inevitable distraction occurs.
+We have found this creates a better listening experience.

 - “The Great White Book” takes a single experience and how it reverberated through his life for many years.

-- “The Beginner’s Mind” does a great job of illustrating the anecdote + reflection + action structure we look for.
+- “The Beginner’s Mind” does a great job of illustrating the anecdote + action+reflection structure we look for.

-- We named this section “Story Idea Guidelines” because that’s what we’re after: stories!
-We look for a character, a conflict, and an anecdote with some relationship to the outdoors.
+- We look for a character, a conflict, and an anecdote with some relationship to the outdoors.
 Ideally, we look for stories that touch on some bigger question, idea or truth.

-- We don’t do profiles or promotions of people or businesses—unless they fit into a larger narrative. (“If You Build It” is a great example of a business profile fitting into a bigger story).
+- We don’t do profiles or promotions of people or businesses—unless they fit into a larger narrative. (“If You Build It” is an example of a business profile fitting into a bigger story).